dotnet/roslyn/docs/features/async-streams.md

 async-streams (C# 8.0)
 ----------------------

-Async-streams are async variants of enumerables, where getting the next element may involve an async operation.
+Async-streams are asynchronous variants of enumerables, where getting the next element may involve an asynchronous operation.
 They are types that implement `IAsyncEnumerable<T>`.

 ```C#
 // Those interfaces will ship as part of .NET Core 3